Info Source | PJCCI

 Background

-The Corporation reports to Parliament through the appropriate Minister, designated by order in council as the Minister of Intergovernmental Affairs, Infrastructure and Communities, namely the Honourable Dominic LeBlanc.
+The Corporation reports to Parliament through its appropriate Minister, who has been designated by order in council as the Minister of Housing, Infrastructure and Communities, namely the Honourable Sean Fraser.

 Responsibilities

-The Corporation is responsible for providing the users with a safe and efficient transit across the infrastructures it operates and manages namely: the Jacques Cartier Bridge, the Champlain Bridge Ice Control Structure, the federal portion of the Bonaventure Expressway and of the Honoré-Mercier Bridge, and the Melocheville tunnel.
+The Corporation is responsible for providing users with a safe and efficient transit across the infrastructures thereby operated and managed , namely the Jacques Cartier Bridge, the Estacade, the federal section of the Bonaventure Expressway, the federal section of the Honoré Mercier Bridge and the Melocheville tunnel.
+The Corporation is also responsible for managing the infrastructures that are no longer open to users and are in the process of being deconstructed, namely the original Champlain Bridge and the Île des Sœurs Bypass Bridge.

-Management of federal infrastructures such as bridges, highways, viaducts, tunnels, and surrounding properties situated in the Greater Montreal and Beauharnois areas.
+Management of federal infrastructures such as bridges, highways and tunnels in the Greater Montreal area.

 Programs

-This program activity encompasses the operation and maintenance of the Jacques-Cartier Bridge, the Champlain Bridge, the IDS Bypass Bridge, the Champlain Bridge Ice Control Structure, the federally-owned sections of the Bonaventure Expressway and of the Honoré-Mercier Bridge and the Melocheville Tunnel by carrying out regular and major maintenance work, and by proper management of surrounding properties.
+This program includes the operation and maintenance of the following: the Jacques Cartier Bridge, the lands forming part of the original Champlain Bridge corridor, the Estacade, the federal section of the Bonaventure Expressway, the federal section of the Honoré Mercier Bridge, as well as the Melocheville Tunnel, by carrying out regular and major maintenance work, and by proper management of surrounding properties.
+The program also includes the deconstruction of both the original Champlain Bridge and the Île des Sœurs Bypass Bridge.

 Engineering

-Description: The Engineering department oversees the performance and management of professional engineering services for studies and design work for major maintenance works on the following transport infrastructures: the Jacques-Cartier Bridge, the Champlain Bridge, the IDS Bypass Bridge, the Champlain Bridge Ice Control Structure, the federally-owned sections of the Bonaventure Expressway and of the Honoré-Mercier Bridge and the Melocheville Tunnel.
+Description: The Engineering Division is responsible for the performance and management of the professional engineering services for the studies and design of major maintenance work on the following infrastructures: the Jacques Cartier Bridge, the lands forming part of the original Champlain Bridge corridor, the Île des Sœurs Bypass Bridge, the Estacade, the federal section of the Bonaventure Expressway, the federal section of the Honoré Mercier Bridge and the Melocheville Tunnel.

-Document Types: Call for tender documents, request for proposal documents, technical drawings, tenders, human resources forming the project teams, technical, laboratory and environmental reports.
+Document types: Call for tender documents, request for proposal documents, technical drawings, tenders, human resources forming the project teams, as well as technical reports, laboratory reports and environmental reports.

-Description: This bank may contain an estimate of the total cost of the project, the tender documents, a list of potential tenderers, the tenders received, analysis of tenders, the documents relating to the award of the contracts, signed contracts, correspondence and contractual documents.
+Document types: This record may contain an estimate of the cost of the work, the call for tender documents, the tenders received, the tender analysis, the documents relating to the award of the contracts, the correspondence and the contract documents.

 Construction

-Description: The Construction department is responsible for the management of construction, laboratories, supervision services and repair contracts on the following transport infrastructures: the Jacques-Cartier Bridge, the Champlain Bridge, the IDS Bypass Bridge, the Champlain Bridge Ice Control Structure, the federally-owned sections of the Bonaventure Expressway and of the Honoré-Mercier Bridge and the Melocheville Tunnel
+Description: The Construction Division is responsible for managing the construction, deconstruction, laboratory, supervision and rehabilitation contracts for the following infrastructures: the Jacques Cartier Bridge, the original Champlain Bridge, the Île des Sœurs Bypass Bridge, the Estacade, the federal section of the Bonaventure Expressway, the federal section of the Honoré Mercier Bridge and the Melocheville Tunnel.

-Document Types: Call for tender documents, tenders, contracts, technical drawings, technical and laboratory reports.
+Document types: Call for tender documents, tenders, contracts, technical drawings, technical reports and laboratory reports.

-Description: This bank may contain an estimate of the total cost of the project, the tender documents, a list of potential tenderers, the tenders received, analysis of tenders, the documents relating to the award of the contracts, signed contracts, correspondence and contractual documents.
+Document types: This record may contain an estimate of the cost of the work, the call for tender documents, the tenders received, the tender analysis, the documents relating to the award of the contracts, the correspondence and the contract documents.

 Operations and Maintenance

-Description: The Operations and Maintenance department is responsible for regular maintenance works on the road network and the management of various maintenance and operation contracts on following transport infrastructure: the Jacques-Cartier Bridge, the Champlain Bridge, the IDS Bypass Bridge, the Champlain Bridge Ice Control Structure, the federally-owned sections of the Bonaventure Expressway and of the Honoré-Mercier Bridge and the Melocheville Tunnel.
+Description: The Operations and Maintenance Division is responsible for the regular maintenance work on the network and for managing various maintenance and operations contracts in connection with the following infrastructures: the Jacques Cartier Bridge, the lands forming part of the original Champlain Bridge corridor, the Île des Sœurs Bypass Bridge, the Estacade, the federal section of the Bonaventure Expressway, the federal section of the Honoré Mercier Bridge and the Melocheville Tunnel.

-Description: This bank may contain an estimate of the total cost of the project, the tender documents, a list of potential tenderers, the tenders received, analysis of tenders, the documents relating to the award of the contracts, signed contracts, correspondence and contractual documents.
+Document types: This record may contain an estimate of the cost of the work, the call for tender documents, the tenders received, the tender analysis, the documents relating to the award of the contracts, the correspondence and the contract documents.

 Asset Management

-Description: In support of the activities for the operation of the major infrastructures it manages, the Corporation oversees the management of its assets through the Inspection department, the Planning department, the Environment and Sustainable Development department as well as the Research and Applications department.
+Description: To support the activities for the operation of the infrastructures it manages, the Corporation oversees the management of its assets through the Diagnostics and Planning Division, the Environment and Sustainable Development Division as well as the Asset Information and Innovation Division.

 Procurement